Tonight, stay up very late – or get up early tomorrow morning – to see the sky’s brightest star.

 But when Sirius is higher in the sky – which it is close to dawn – or in the evening sky in late winter – you’ll find that Sirius shines with a steadier, whiter light.
 On these chilly October mornings, however, watch as Sirius winks at you in the wee hours before dawn!

 Bottom line: We get many questions about a bright, colorful, twinkling star on these October mornings.
 It’s the star Sirius in the constellation Canis Major, brightest star in the sky.
-The bright planet Jupiter is also up before dawn now.
+The bright planets Venus and Jupiter are also up before dawn now.
 But you’ll know Sirius, because Orion’s Belt always points to it.
 See it tonight!